 While you compare the deals and offers here, you may well see ISPs saying some services are 'free' as they’re bundled with the other products.
 Remember, the price is invariably factored in to the package somewhere, so be sure to read the small print.
 This is why we include the useful ‘effective cost’ column that takes everything in the tariff (from free months to setup fees) into consideration so you don’t have to do the maths.

-Cheap broadband and TV packages can provide real value, but even then before you sign up for one make sure you’re really getting what you need – as well as real value.
+Cheap broadband and TV packages can provide real value, but even then before you buy make sure you’re really getting what you need – as well as real value.
 For example, with Freeview now offering a multitude of channels, is that bottom end Sky or virgin TV package really offering you extra channels you’ll actually watch?

 On the broadband side, be sure that you’ll be getting a fast enough connection and a high enough monthly download allowance.

-- Speed: This can be an issue in a household or business where you’ll be connecting multiple machines, especially if you intend to be streaming video services or doing a lot of online gaming.
-A Cheap end deal may not be able to cut it.
+Speed: This can be an issue in a household or business where you’ll be connecting multiple machines, especially if you intend to be streaming video services or doing a lot of online gaming.
+A cheap deal may not be able to cut it so you might want to consider fibre optic or cable broadband.

-On the plus side, if you do buy cheap TV and broadband packages you’ll find your supplier will be happy to upgrade you to a more expensive deal down the line.
-If you’ve opted for an expensive offer and want to downgrade, it might not be so simple – especially if you had some nice sweeteners thrown in.
+On the plus side, if you do buy a cheap TV and broadband package you’ll find your supplier will be happy to upgrade you to a pricier deal down the line.
+If you’ve opted for an expensive offer and want to downgrade, it might not be so simple – especially if you had some nice sweeteners thrown in - though it is usually possible to cancel premium TV channel add-ons with no penalty.

 And there are other benefits to these top notch TV and broadband packages.
 These can range from free internet security and unlimited calls to free premium channels, including Sky Sports and movie channels.
-The sky (no pun intended) is the limit if you can afford to pay a premium.
+The sky (no pun intended) is the limit if you can afford to pay premium prices.

 But while it sounds really tempting, ask yourself this: are you actually going to use all these services you’re paying for?
-There are very few homes that currently actually make use of 100Mb broadband speeds, while you have to be a real sports or film nut to get a lot of value from the top-end television bundles that are available.
+There are very few homes that currently actually make use of services like Virgin Media’s 120Mb broadband, while you have to be a real sports or film nut to get a lot of value from the top-end television bundles that are available.
 Before you click through to buy, take a few deep breaths and think it through!

 Comparing TV and broadband deals